How Your Donation Makes a Difference

 The Illegal Wildlife Trade of Indian Star Tortoises

 We talk about illegal wildlife trade a lot at ACRES but do you know the sheer scale of it and the cruelty involved within it?
 Estimated 10,000 to 20,000 Indian star tortoises are poached from the wild and smuggled every year out of India to meet the demand for exotic pets in countries including Singapore, Thailand and Malaysia.

 Fight animal cruelty by making a contribution today!

 About The Charity

-ACRES is a pioneering Singapore-based charity with a sole aim to advocate for an end to animal cruelty in Asia.
-We have five focus areas: Tackling Wildlife Crime, Humane Education, Promoting Cruelty-Free Living, Community Outreach, and Wildlife Rescue and Rehabilitation.
+ACRES is a pioneering Singapore-based charity with a sole aim to advocate for an end to animal cruelty in our own backyard.
+With Singapore's first facility dedicated to the rescue and rehabilitation of animals rescued from the illegal wildlife trade and injured native wild animals we speak up for more animals via our five focus areas: Tackling Wildlife Crime in Singapore, Humane Education, Promoting Cruelty-Free Living, Community Outreach, and Wildlife Rescue and Rehabilitation.